Open Fields

 Looking for understanding, not fitting in?

-Flexible therapy for people from all walks of life
+Flexible therapy for people of all neurotypes and walks of life

 You might be getting through the day but feel constantly overstimulated, misunderstood, or drained from managing expectations that never quite fit who you are.

-I also sit alongside people who identify as LGBTQIA+ , neuroqueer or are exploring questions of identity, belonging, and self‑expression, and those in relationships involving different neurotypes who want to understand one another better.
+I also sit alongside people who identify as LGBTQIA+, neuroqueer, or are exploring questions of identity, belonging, and self‑expression, as well as those in relationships involving different neurotypes who want to understand one another better.

 It’s completely okay if you’re not sure whether therapy is the right step, or what exactly you’re looking for.
 Many people arrive feeling unsure, ashamed, or worried they’re “not bad enough” to need support.
 You don’t need to be in crisis to begin.